Carrots and parsnips roasted with honey are tasty, pretty, and healthy.

 - Peel the carrots and parsnips and trim the ends.
 Cut crosswise into 4 pieces if they are long and large.
 If small and thin, cut crosswise into 2 or 3 pieces.
 Halve the lengths vertically forming similar size pieces.

 - Place the carrot and parsnip pieces in a bowl and add the seasonings.
-Using a spatula, stir the vegetables to coat evenly with the olive oil, honey, vinegar, and spices.
+Stir the vegetables to coat evenly with olive oil, honey, vinegar, and spices.
 (For more flavor, vegetables can be refrigerated and marinated at this point until you are ready to cook.)

-- Line a rimmed baking sheet with foil and spray with olive oil.
+- Line a rimmed baking sheet with parchment or with extra-wide foil.

 - Pour seasoned vegetable mixture onto the baking sheet and spread them out so they are evenly distributed.